Package 'chromatographR'

 Description

 Utility function to remove peaks from peak table, e.g., because their intensity is too low.
-Currently one can filter on mean or median peak intensity, or retention time.
+Currently one can filter on mean, median, or maximum ("max") peak intensity or retention time.

 Usage